rocket111185/notebook-linux/README.md

 ## Installation
 The automated installation is possible for Debian and its derivatives, and also for Fedora.

-`notebook` depends on `at`, which is resolved in every `install` script.
+`notebook` depends on scheduling utility `at`, but if you won't use the scheduling, you can install the `notebook` without `at`.

+In the case of automatic installation `at` is required and checked dependency.

-### Debian
+### Debian and derivatives (Ubuntu, Mint, PopOS!, etc.)
-No addition package is required.
-Just launch these commands in the terminal:
+Launch these commands in the terminal:
 ```bash
 $ cd Debian
 $ chmod +x install
 $ ./install
 ```
 ### Fedora
-The necessary package is `rpmdevtools`.
+Installation script relies on `rpmdevtools`.
 If you have not installed it, the script will install it automatically.

 There are similar installation commands: